ma-armenta/disaster_response_pipeline_project/README.md

 # Disaster Response Pipeline Project

+### Project Overview
+This project consisted of implementing what was learned from the Sessions of Data Engineering: Data extraction, exploration, cleaning, evaluation and utilization.
+Overall the implementation of ETL, NLP and ML pipelines and model trainning to feed data to a portal, and interpret new data comes in through the portal.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.